You are here

 New in Nature's Notebook

-We have added several new plant and animal species to Nature’s Notebook, and updated or added protocols for several insect groups—moths, beetles, aphids, scales, cicadas, true bugs and flies.
+We have added several new plant and animal species to Nature’s Notebook, and updated protocols for butterflies and grasshoppers.
 These insect groups now include phenophases for egg laying, eggs and pupae for species where these stages might be visible to a careful observer.
-We have also included these phenophases for the monarch butterfly and will add them for our other butterfly species next spring.
 All the other species and phenophases you are accustomed to are still here, unchanged, and waiting to be observed!

 |Return to Top||Nature's Notebook Home|